devenkhatri/dt-n8n-workflow-backups/Zie619-n8n-workflows/Postgres/1245_Postgres_Extractfromfile_Automation_Triggered.md

 # Workflow Analysis for Translate questions about e-mails into SQL queries and run them

 ## Description
-This workflow translates natural language questions about emails into SQL queries, runs them, and returns the results.
-It uses various nodes such as Postgres, AI Agent, and Merge to achieve this functionality.
+This workflow translates natural language questions about emails into SQL queries, executes them, and returns the results.

 ## Input Details
-The workflow receives natural language queries as input, either through a chat trigger or a manual trigger, which are then used to generate SQL queries.
+The workflow receives natural language queries about emails through a chat trigger or manual input.

 ## Process Summary
-The workflow starts by loading the database schema, then it extracts the table names and columns.
-It uses an AI Agent to generate a SQL query based on the natural language input.
-The query is then executed on the Postgres database, and the results are formatted and returned.
-The workflow also includes error handling and security measures.
+The workflow uses a combination of nodes to translate the natural language query into a SQL query, execute it on a PostgreSQL database, and format the results.
+It handles errors, checks for query existence, and adds a trailing semicolon if needed.

 ## Output Details
-The workflow produces the results of the SQL query as output, which can be used for further processing or analysis.
+The workflow produces the executed SQL query results, which can be used for further processing or analysis.

 ## Tags
-automation, n8n, production-ready, excellent, optimized, postgres, sql, natural-language-processing, AI, chatbot
+automation, n8n, production-ready, excellent, optimized, sql, postgresql, natural-language-processing, chatbot